For more information call 312.744.3653

 Two programs are available to assist with emergency home repairs.
 The Roof and Porch Repair Program and the Emergency Heating Repair Program help homeowners make improvements to their homes.

 Roof and Porch Repair Program Registration is currently closed.

-The Roof and Porch Repair Program is administered through a lottery process.
-Registration for the 2017 Roof and Porch Repair Program will take place from
+Registration for the 2017 Roof and Porch lottery took place from

 9 a.m. to 5 p.m. on Thursday, Sept.
 8, 2016.

-Registration does not guarantee participation in the program.
-A random lottery drawing will be held to select participants at 9 a.m. on Friday, Oct.
+Registration does not guarantee automatic participation in the program.
+A random lottery drawing was held for registered participants on Friday, Oct.
 28, 2016 at the Chicago Cultural Center, 78 E. Washington St., Preston Bradley Hall, 3rd Floor South.
-Seating is limited and participants are not required to be present at the time of the drawing.

 Emergency Heating Repair Program

 Open enrollment for the Emergency Heating Repair Program runs from Nov.1 thru April 1.